imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 *Median filter*: The pixel value is replaced with the median of itself and its adjacent neighbors.
 This removes noise and *preserves boundaries* better than simple average filtering.
-The menu item  is a 3×3 median filter.
+The menu item {% include bc content="Process | Noise | Despeckle" %} is a 3×3 median filter.

 "Convolve filter": This allows two arrays of numbers to be multiplied together.
 The arrays can be different sizes but must be of the same